-For all each of the eight considered elements, the relationship between assimilation efficiency and intake rate was negative (fig. S7 and S8), but the overall assimilation, as well as the strength of the effect of intake varied among elements, as indicated by the different average predictions (table 6) and slopes (table 7).
+For each of the eight considered elements, the relationship between assimilation efficiency and intake rate was negative (fig. S7 and S8), but the overall assimilation, as well as the strength of the effect of intake varied among elements, as indicated by the different average predictions (table 6) and slopes (table 7).
 Only a few pairs of elements did not significantly differ in their average assimilation efficiencies, including, interestingly, C and N, as well as P and S, and Na-Mg (table 4).
-The effect of intake also differed between some pairs of elements, including most pairs involving Na or K (table 5).
+The effect of intake (slope) also differed between some pairs of elements, including most pairs involving Na or K (table 5).
 Interestingly, the effect of intake on AE did not differ between C, N and P. There was no obvious peak in elemental assimilation efficiencies at intermediate intake rates (fig. 3) as also observed at the total mass budget level (fig. 2b).

 Similarly to AE, the retention time of all nutrients strongly decreased with intake rates (figs.3, S10).
 Irrespective of intake rate, all pairs of average elemental retention times differed (table 6).
 The retention times were at most doubled for C, multiplied by five for N, and P, and by 50 for Na, as a result of intake rate reduction.
-The effect of intake varied between most pairs of elements, except C-Ca, N, P, and P-S, indicating that food restriction modulates differently the retention of specific elements into the biomass (table 7)
+The effect of intake varied between most pairs of elements, except C-Ca, N- P, and P-S, indicating that food restriction modulates differently the retention of specific elements into the biomass (table 7)

 Impact of intake level on body and wastes CNP composition

-Individuals feeding at high rates (i.e., not food-restricted) were generally richer in carbon and hence comparatively poorer in N, P and other elements than underfed animals (fig.S11).
+Individuals feeding at high rates (i.e., not food-restricted) were generally richer in carbon and hence comparatively poorer in N, P and other elements than underfed animals (figs. 4 and S11).
 As a result, body C/N and C/P ratios were higher at high intake rates and lower at low intake rates (fig.4.a and b).
 However, underfeeding yielded uneven levels of enrichment for different body nutrients, including N and P, which resulted in body N/P ratio increasing with intake rate (see fig.4.c ).

 At low intake rates, frass was poorer in nutrients, including N and P (fig.4 and fig.S12).
 Not all nutrients were equally rarefied in frass as a result of low intake.
 For instance, frass produced at low intake were of lower N/P ratios than at high intake (fig.4 .f).
-Of interest is the positive relationship found between body N/P and frass N/P (fig. S14).
+Of interest is the positive though weak relationship found between body N/P and frass N/P (fig. S14).

 0.9 Impact of intake level on body and wastes CNP composition